Cape Cod Zen Center

 The Plymouth Zen Group (PZG), under the leadership of Senior Dharma Teacher Craig Richards, PZG Abbot, meets every Wednesday evening from 7:00 P.M. to 8:30 P.M. at 26 North Street, in downtown Plymouth, MA.
 PZG already has a large, active group; come to Plymouth and sit with us!
 The Plymouth Zen Group web site is: http://plymouthzen.com

-Plymouth Zen Group Winter Events – PZG Dharma Talk and PZG Consulting Interviews – to be announced; see PZG web site (http://plymouthzen.com).
+Plymouth Zen Group June Events – PZG Dharma Talk and PZG Consulting Interviews – please see PZG web site (http://plymouthzen.com).

 Our School - The Kwan Um School of Zen web site is www.kwanumzen.org